BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### SORCEROUS BLAST

 **DURATION: INSTANT**

-*The caster hurls their target aside with an unseen force, sending them, and those unlucky enough to be nearby, sprawling to the ground.*

 This power targets one enemy model within range.
 The target is blasted D6" directly away from the caster and knocked Prone.
 If the target comes into contact with another model that is Strength 5 or less, it will immediately stop and both models will be knocked Prone.